The NHS is in many ways one big supply chain.

 At first glance, this may sound like an alien concept – yet things like them have been around since the 1960’s.
 It’s only now though they are starting to show their promise for most organisations.

-Simply put, a computational twin is a digital version of an organisation’s operations.
+Simply put, the Computational Twin architecture is a digital version of an organisation’s operations.
 They tell you what is happening in your organisation, in real time, and by analysing multiple data sources.
 It captures key processes to tell you what is happening now, what will happen, and what you should do next.

 They are also fundamentally different to a “digital twin”, which is a virtual representation of an object or system used for anything from understanding how a building’s airflow works, to overseeing a manufacturing process.

-Computational twins are broader than this.
-They capture key organisational processes to make predictions about what will happen in the future.
-They use machine learning and other techniques to help decision-making.
+The Computational Twin architecture is broader than this.
+It captures key organisational processes to make predictions about what will happen in the future.
+It uses machine learning and other techniques to help decision-making.

 Balancing urgent and non-urgent care